Cultural heritage enhancement

-Since 1984, Giorgio Armani has been involved in the National Trust for Italy’s (FAI) projects for the protection and development of Italian art, starting with a donation towards the restoration of the Abbey of San Fruttuoso in Camogli, Liguria.
-Since 2008, Giorgio Armani has been among the principal donors behind the restoration of Villa Necchi Campiglio, the splendid rationalist-style building designed by Piero Portaluppi between 1932 and 1935 for Angelo Campiglio and the Necchi sisters.
-In 2015 the designer once again supported FAI for the creation of a large glass pavilion that covers the original tennis court of the villa.
+Since 1984, Giorgio Armani is involved in the National Trust for Italy’s (FAI) projects for the protection and development of Italian art, starting with a donation towards the restoration of the Abbey of San Fruttuoso in Camogli, Liguria.
+Since 2008, Giorgio Armani is among the principal donors behind the restoration of Villa Necchi Campiglio, the splendid rationalist-style building designed by Piero Portaluppi between 1932 and 1935 for Angelo Campiglio and the Necchi sisters.
+In 2015 the designer once again supports FAI for the creation of a large glass pavilion that covers the original tennis court of the villa.

-In 1993, Giorgio Armani sponsored the special “Passaggio ad Oriente” (Passage to the Orient) section of the 65th Venice Biennale dedicated to non-traditional Chinese arts.
+In 1993, Giorgio Armani sponsors the special “Passaggio ad Oriente” (Passage to the Orient) section of the 65th Venice Biennale dedicated to non-traditional Chinese arts.

-In 1998, a donation was made to the restoration of the stained-glass windows of the Abbey of Saint-Germain-des-Prés in Paris.
+In 1998, a donation is made to the restoration of the stained-glass windows of the Abbey of Saint-Germain-des-Prés in Paris.

-Furthermore, Giorgio Armani has also been an active patron of Robert Wilson’s Watermill Foundation, the Brooklyn Academy of Music and the Teatro alla Scala Philharmonic Orchestra, as well as Executive Producer for Martin Scorsese’s documentary My Voyage to Italy, which chronicles the history of Italian cinema.
+Furthermore, Giorgio Armani is an active patron of Robert Wilson’s Watermill Foundation, the Brooklyn Academy of Music and the Teatro alla Scala Philharmonic Orchestra, as well as Executive Producer for Martin Scorsese’s documentary My Voyage to Italy, which chronicles the history of Italian cinema.

 Giorgio Armani continued his personal commitment to supporting culture in his capacity as Patron of the Sydney Theatre Company in 2007 with a philanthropic donation to the arts.
 This donation represents one of the largest financial contributions ever made to a theatre company in Australia by a single individual.
 Reflecting his unwavering commitment to the arts, the designer also became a Founding Member and Honorary Trustee of the World Cinema Foundation, launched by Martin Scorsese during the Cannes Film Festival.
 The Sydney Theatre Company and Giorgio Armani share a common view of theater as a growing art form.
 They have collaborated on a series of projects aimed at promoting Australian theater, encouraging young emerging artists and transforming the Company’s aspirations to tour internationally into a reality.

-In 2014, Giorgio Armani financially supported an exhibition on the renaissance artist Donato Bramante at Milan’s Pinacoteca di Brera.
-The Group made a donation to the retrospective on the painter and architect from Italy’s Marches region.
-The exhibition consisted in a series of drawings, paintings and sculptures by Bramante loaned by various museums and private collections, including Windsor Castle’s Royal Collection, the Statens Museum for Kunst in Copenhagen and the Uffizi Gallery in Florence.
+In 2014, Giorgio Armani financially supports an exhibition of the renaissance artist Donato Bramante at Milan’s Pinacoteca di Brera.
+The Group makes a donation to the retrospective of the painter and architect from Italy’s Marche region.
+The exhibition consists in a series of drawings, paintings and sculptures by Bramante loaned by various museums and private collections, including Windsor Castle’s Royal Collection, the Statens Museum for Kunst in Copenhagen and the Uffizi Gallery in Florence.

-Giorgio Armani was among the Foundation’s first supporters when it was established.
+Giorgio Armani is among the Foundation’s first supporters when it was established.
 In this particularly delicate moment for the world of performing arts, he is back with renewed vigor.